Turkey is a country with countless cultural and natural wonders. Here are my best recommendations for a One Month Turkey itinerary.

 Fethiye is located 4 hours from Selcuk and 3 hours to your next destination, Pamukkale.
 Land travel in Turkey is very efficient and comfortable thanks to the many dolmus (shared minibuses) that run constantly between major cities.

 Tip of Wonders #04: If you have the time and money, I can definitely recommend you to try out paragliding over the majestic lagoon of Oludeniz and to scuba dive in Fethiye’s surroundings.
-Last time I was there I wasn’t able to do any of them and I still regret it to this day!
+The last time I was there I wasn’t able to do any of them and I still regret it to this day!

-One Month Turkey Itinerary #05: The Cotton Candy Landscapes of Pamukkale
+The Cotton Candy Landscapes of Pamukkale

 When I first saw photos of Pamukkale I thought that those people were crazy to wear a swimming suit in what obviously appeared to be ice.
 However, you will be surprised to know that Pamukkale’s travertines are made of limestone deposited by mineral springs.